Geochemical Instrumentation and Analysis

 The goal of the workshop was to create web-based resources to effectively help the geoscience community to use geochemical analytical techniques based on the collective experience of master geoscience researchers and educators.
 Workshop information includes workshop goals, a workshop schedule, and list of participants.

-National Science Digital Library (more info) network.
+The ASDL is part of the National Science Digital Library network.
 The ASDL is an electronic library that collects, catalogs and links web-based information or discovery material (URLs) pertinent to innovations in curricular development and supporting resources in the analytical sciences.
 Analytical science is the characterization and/or analysis of matter - and area that is a part of many different disciplines.
 ASDL serves a diverse and multidisciplinary audience of users, teachers, students and practitioners interested in teaching and delivery of educational materials to improve the literacy, skills and thought processes of all scientists that perform analyses.